Short Stay Accommodation Act 2019

 - requires the booking platform provider to display on the platform the relevant planning permit number for the property, or a statement that a planning permit is not required, or that the property has existing use rights;

 - requires the booking platform providers to supply information on the short stay accommodation listed on their platforms to the Director of Building Control at the end of each financial quarter;

 - allows for the information collected to be supplied to planning authorities and other State Service departments for the purposes of ensuring compliance with planning and building requirements, for the analysis of the impacts of short stay accommodation on housing, and any other means prescribed by regulation; and

 - creates enforcement powers for the Director of Building Control and penalties to ensure short stay premises providers and booking platform providers comply with the requirements.

 There is a six (6) month transition period for existing short stay premises providers and booking platform providers to comply with the requirements of the SSA Act.
 The transition period ends on 4 December 2019.

 More information on the SSA Act is available in:

-Tailored information packages will be made available for short stay premises providers and booking platform providers in the near future.
+Tailored information packages are also available for short stay premises providers and booking platform providers: